DreamCoder123/All-Interview-Question/README.md

 18. What does @SpringBootApplication annotation do internally?
 As per the Spring Boot documentation, the @SpringBootApplication annotation is one point replacement for using @Configuration, @EnableAutoConfiguration and @ComponentScan annotations alongside their default attributes.
+This enables the developer to use a single annotation instead of using multiple annotations thus lessening the lines of code.
+However, Spring provides loosely coupled features which is why we can use these annotations as per our project needs.

+19. What are the effects of running Spring Boot Application as “Java Application”?
+The application automatically launches the tomcat server as soon as it sees that we are running a web application.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features